Semester in Jerusalem

 Living Arrangements

-With the exception of hotels and other accommodations during overnight excursions, students live in dorm rooms at Jerusalem University College.
+With the exception of hotels and other accommodations during overnight excursions and the program extension, students live in dorm rooms at Jerusalem University College.

 Requirements and Prerequisites